 You must be at least 16-years-old to take this course.

-Once you have successfully completed the course, you must register for the externship to receive Equinology/EquiLearn Institute credit.
-It is completed at home to give you time to practice your new skills and ensure you understand the course material.
+Once you have successfully completed the course through the University of Guelph, you must register for the externship to receive Equinology/EquiLearn Institute credit.
 The cost for externship grading is $100.
 Please contact firstname.lastname@example.org to request the externship once you have finished the course.